-In 2018, after he received his Aadhar card, he officially joined the factory as a die casting machine operator; however, he never received a formal appointment letter.
+In 2018, after he received his Aadhar card, he officially joined casting machine operator; however, he never received a formal appointment letter.
 Although shifts at the factory are from 8:30 AM to 5:00 PM, his normal day of work is 12 hours which includes overtime hours, and occasionally the shift can last as long as 36 hours (2-3 times a month) with 2 hours of rest within the factory.